Living Room | 3:02 PM

 Brain intact.

-It doesn't mean anything.
+It doesn't mean anything, some part of him said, the part that wanted to sleep.
 People can be fast.
 People can be strong.
 Cold hands are a circulation issue, not a classification.
-She's an operative of course she's better than him at everything, that's the entire point, that's why NPU brought her in—
+She's an operative — of course she's better than you at everything.
+That's the entire point.
+That's why NPU brought her in—

 Then why can't you sleep?